chen-harrison/C-Programming/README.md

 # C Programming Assignments

+<sup>(NOTE: Course and instructor name omitted at his request, likely to prevent future students from finding and referencing this repository for solutions)</sup>

 This set of programs can be grouped into robotics-related and general utility/string parsing programs.
 The robot programs either build on each other or are using a similar infrastructure, while the others were code challenges meant to demonstrate different fundamental coding concepts.

 ## Robot: